 JCC will follow the action plan that is agreed upon with the family, and which will be based on the full disclosure of the family.
 While the goal of the JCC is to provide a safe and inclusive environment, JCC does not represent that the allergy restrictions and action plans are appropriate for the particular camper.
 JCC will not assume any liability for the approach used.

 Immunizations & Health Forms

 To participate in camp, campers must have a completed health form signed by a physician on file.
 We also require documentation of immunizations.
-More information can be found in JCC Chicago’s Immunization Policy for Programs Requiring Completed Health Forms.

 The nurse, is in

 Our full-time registered nurse is on-site all summer to treat minor injuries and prescribe campers a little “tlc” when needed.
 If your child visits the nurse, you will receive a note describing the treatment.
 In the rare event of a serious injury, you will be notified immediately and, if you are unavailable, we will contact those on your emergency calling list.